The Perfect Machine

 The Perfect Machine is a 2005 album by Vision Divine.
 It is a concept album dealing with a scientist who is able to put an end to death and disease for all mankind, and thus make the human race immortal.
 The story considers the social and religious aspects of what such a discovery could bring.

 Track listing

-All music written by Carlo Andrea Magnani (Olaf Thorsen), Oleg Smirnoff and Michelle Luppi.
+All music written by Carlo Andrea Magnani (Olaf Thorsen), Oleg Smirnoff and Michele Luppi.
 All lyrics by Thorsen.